|1. Why do I have to register to view most of the site?|

 |8.
 I have lost my user-name and/or password!
 What can I do?|

-If you click on the "Login" menu item on the site menu (at the top and left side of the browser window) there is a link to have the system email your user-name or assign you a new temporary password to login with.
-Be sure after you login to visit your profile (under "My Portal" on the site menu) and change your password to something you can remember.
+If you click on the "Login" menu item on the site menu (near the top of the web page) there is a link to have the system email your user-name or assign you a new temporary password to login with.
+Be sure after you login to visit your profile (under "My Profile" on the site menu) and change your password to something you can remember.

 | Rules and Etiquette|